 50 - 55 minute

 Cash, check, and major credit cards accepted including HSA and FSA cards with the VISA or MASTERCARD logo.
+A 5% discount is available for cash payment.

 The choice is yours: how to invest in your future self and create the life you want to live.
 For many, therapy is a life changing experience that opens doors to understanding and experiencing yourself and your world in new and exciting ways.
 Therapy is also a significant investment of time and resources.
 It may be helpful to consider the following points when deciding where to invest your time and healthcare dollars.